bluerobotics/bluerobotics.github.io/fathom/index.md

 # Strain Relief

-Please note that this tether is stiff enough to transfer enough torque to loosen a tether penetrator if connected directly to your underwater vessel.

-We recommend the following method to relieve the strain on the tether penetrator:

-1. Grab the tether somewhere between about 16 and 24 inches away from the penetrator and loop it around a plastic thimble.
+1. Grab the tether somewhere between about 16 and 24 inches away from the penetrator and loop it around a [plastic thimble.](https://www.bluerobotics.com/store/parts/fathom-p-thimble-r1/)

 2. Firmly attach three alternating heavy gauge zip ties at the base of the thimble.